 - Bracketless - These wiper blades are different in design than the traditional framed blades.
 The big advantage that drivers will notice when using bracketless blades is that the ice and snow won’t build up on the blade which makes it much more efficient in cold climates.
 There are no moving parts with a bracketless blade either which makes it less susceptible to freezing up.

 - Framed – These blades have a steel frame they are attached to and are the standard that most windshield wipers are made in.
-All along the blade length there is pressure that is placed to provide a tight seal against the windshield and give the driver a clean view even in rainy, stormy weather.
+All along the blade length, there is pressure that is placed to provide a tight seal against the windshield and give the driver a clear view even in rainy, stormy weather.
 One common problem with framed blades is that they don’t provide uniform pressure along the blade’s arc so when you use them it can create streaks and spots where the rain isn’t cleared.

-Replacing Your Blades
+Replacing Your Wiper Blades

 When you replace your windshield wipers you will need to make sure that you get the right blades for your specific vehicle.
 There will be as a certain type of blade for each individual vehicle due to the size of the windshield.
 All stores have a guide onsite to help you choose the right size.
 All you will need to do is look up the make and model of your vehicle and the guide will give you the right size.

 Always change both blades at the same time, even if only one is showing wear.
 This keeps the windshield wiper blades working the same and on the same change schedule.
 Only changing one at a time can get confusing and you may find that you’re changing one or the other all the time.
-Your back window wiper blade will also need to be changed, if your vehicle has one, so don’t forget this one as well.
+Your back window wiper blade will also need to be changed if your vehicle has one, so don’t forget this one as well.

 Installing the Wiper Blades Properly

 Almost all aftermarket windshield wiper blades will have an adapter that can be used to install them properly on a new vehicle.
 Most windshield wipers have three different attachment types:

 - Large and small pins